-- Group Activities Venturers enjoy interdependent group experiences in which success is dependent on the cooperation of all. - Adult Association-Working closely with adult advisors and other adult leaders, the youth officers lead the crew.
-The adults serve in a "shadow" leader capacity. - Recognition Venturers' achievements are recognized through the Venturing advancement program and through the acknowledgement of a youth's competence and ability by peers and adults. - Ideals Venturers are expected to know and live by the Venturing Oath and Code.
-They promise to be faithful in their religious duties, to treasure their American heritage, to help others, and to seek truth and fairness. - High Adventure-Venturing's emphasis on high adventure helps provide team-building opportunities, new meaningful experiences, practical leadership application, and life-long memories to young adults. - Teaching Others-All of the Venturing Awards require Venturers to teach what they have learned to others.
-In so doing, they strengthen their knowledge, gain confidence, and acquire skills that can benefit them for the rest of their lives.
+- Recognition-Venturers' achievements are recognized through the Venturing advancement program and through the acknowledgement of a youth's competence and ability by peers and adults. - Ideals-Venturers are expected to know and live by the Venturing Oath and Code.
+They promise to be faithful in their religious duties, to treasure their American heritage, to help others, and to seek truth and fairness. - High Adventure-Venturing's emphasis on high adventure helps provide team-building opportunities, new meaningful experiences, practical leadership application, and lifelong memories to young adults. - Teaching Others-All of the Venturing awards require Venturers to teach what they have learned to others.